x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

    Use this section to specify if group owner approval is needed for users to join this group.

-### Use the Classic EAC to create a security group
+### Use the Classic EAC to create a mail-enabled security group

 1. In the Classic EAC, navigate to **Recipients** \> **Groups**.